distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 * Delete Objects (EntityStatePDU timeout or RemoveObjectInstance)

 ## Getting started
 The first configuration is to configure coreDS Unreal to know which objects, object attributes, messages and message parameters your simulator will support.
-Keep in mind that the name you defines are not related to the distributed simulation protocol you plan on using.
+Keep in mind that the name you define are not related to the distributed simulation protocol you plan on using.
 These names will only be used internally when using BluePrint or the Mapping interface.

 You can find that configuration from Edit->Project Settings->coreDS Unreal

 In this particular case, the support sending/receiving a GUN object with Location and Orientation property.
-The demo also support a GunFired message, with a Location property.
+The demo also supports a GunFired message, with a Location property.

 The format for Object/Message names is NAME.PROPERTY.
 The Object/Message name is always the part before the first dot.